Yes, it is generally safe to swim with a cochlear implant. However, certain precautions should be taken to prevent damage to the device.

 Can You Swim With Cochlear Implants?

-Yes, you can swim with cochlear implants, but precautions need to be taken to prevent water from damaging the device.
+You can swim with cochlear implants, but precautions must be taken to prevent water from damaging the device.

 Can Water Damage Cochlear Implants?

 Yes, water can damage cochlear implants.
-It is important to take precautions such as using a waterproof cover or removing the device before swimming.
+Taking precautions such as using a waterproof cover or removing the device before swimming is essential.

 How Do I Protect My Cochlear Implant While Swimming?